 - Provide a title, summary, and tags, and click Save.

 Your scene is saved and is ready to be shared with others.

-Using Scene Viewer, in less than 20 minutes, you've taken 2D tree data with location and tree heights, applied a few configure layer options, and created a compelling 3D visualization of the urban tree environment for Portland, Oregon.
+Using Scene Viewer, in less than 20 minutes, you've taken 2D tree data with location and tree heights, added a few layer options, and created a compelling 3D visualization of the urban tree environment for Portland, Oregon.
 Viewers can use this scene to make informed decisions about urban tree management issues, such as where there are enough trees and, alternatively, where additional tree planting is needed.

 You can also explore ArcGIS Online on your own and discover what else is possible.
 A few ideas are listed below.
 Some require an organizational account with publishing or administrative privileges and may consume credits.